17 Beautiful Picnic Spots in the Blue Mountains

 Location: Switzerland Drive – Open Google map location

-Picnic spots near Leura
+Picnic spots in Leura

 Sublime Point Lookout